ANLY580/lectures/2-tools/2-tools.md

 **python -m nltk.downloader brown**

-We've also included versions of the tagged and untagged brown corpora in Canvas and in the lectures repository.
+We've also included versions of the tagged and untagged Brown Corpus in Canvas and in the lectures repository.
 When you git clone the repo (https://help.github.com/en/desktop/contributing-to-projects/cloning-a-repository-from-github-to-github-desktop),you will get copies of these.
 If you are working in R, you may need to do this.

 Also in the repo are two individual files from the brown corpus.
 If you are new to Python, you also need to learn how to load files not included in libraries.
 These will give you an opportunity to do so.
 <!-- #endregion -->

 <!-- #region {"slideshow": {"slide_type": "notes"}} -->
 Hopefully, you've already browsed through chapters 1 & 2 in NLTK.
 We'll be working from material in **chapter 3** this week and again in the fourth session of this class when we begin to learn about language modeling.
 <!-- #endregion -->

 ```python slideshow={"slide_type": "notes"}